2026 JEDI Symposium

 Kaitlin Jones, MSW, CPS, earned her Bachelor’s Degree in Social Work from the University of New Hampshire in 2010.
 She began her career in the nonprofit sector, providing comprehensive wraparound services to individuals and families in need.
 In 2016, Kaitlin pursued her Master’s Degree in Clinical Social Work at Bridgewater State University, completing the program while continuing to work in the field.
 After graduation, she shifted her focus to clinical practice, delivering in-home family therapy services.

 In 2017, Kaitlin transitioned from the nonprofit world to public education, joining Rochester Middle School as a Student Assistance Counselor.
 There, she provided substance misuse prevention and early intervention services to students.
 She earned her Certified Prevention Specialist (CPS) credential in 2019.
+In February 2022, Kaitlin became the first Police Social Worker at the Dover Police Department—and the first in the state of New Hampshire to hold such a position.
+She was promoted to Social Work Unit Supervisor in 2023.

 Kaitlin describes feeling more energized in her career than ever before, grateful for the opportunity to develop and shape the Social Work Unit from the ground up.
 She is proud to be part of a forward-thinking, trauma-informed, and collaborative police department and hopes to inspire other law enforcement agencies to integrate social work into their approach to public safety."